Get Involved

 Start a Campus Initiative

 Get involved in bird collision prevention on your campus!
 Whether you are hoping to start a collision monitoring program, contact school leadership about bird-friendly initiatives, or share information about collision prevention, there are resources for you.
-The U.S. Fish and Wildlife Service has created this helpful Bird-friendly Campus Toolkit for anyone looking to get involved in bird collision prevention on their campus.
+Fatal Light Awareness Program (FLAP) Canada has created this helpful Bird-friendly Campus Resource Page for anyone looking to contribute to bird collision prevention on their campus.

 Remember, you are not alone!
-There are 137 (and counting) bird-friendly campus initiatives across the United States and Canada.
+There are 137 (and counting) bird-friendly campus initiatives across the United States and Canada, including the Cornell Bird-Friendly Campus Initiative.
 Recently, the Bird Safe Campus Summit was held to connect many of these campus programs and share findings, successes, and more!
-Watch recordings from the 2025 summit and follow Bird Safe Campus Summit on Instagram to learn about future plans for annual summits.
+Follow Bird Safe Campus Summit on Instagram to learn about future plans for annual summits.

 Below is an informational map of bird-friendly campus initiatives created by presented at the summit by Isabelle Pardew, an affiliate of Lights Out Towson University.
 Click on the dots to learn more about the initiatives